Train track maps on graphs of groups: Train Track Maps

-Repeating this dichotomy $k$ times if necessary, we have either decreased $\lambda$, or we have folded $e$ and $e'$ so that $p$ is now an inessential valence-one vertex.
+Repeating this dichotomy $k$ times if necessary, we have either decreased $\lambda$, or we have folded $e$ and $e'$ (which are distinct edges in the graph of groups) so that $p$ is now an inessential valence-one vertex.

-We remove inessential valence-one and valence-two vertices by the appropriate homotopies.
+We remove inessential valence-one and non-problematic valence-two vertices by the appropriate homotopies.
+Note that if $\mathbb{G}$ and $\varphi$ satisfy the first assumption, all valence-two vertices present were created by subdivision, not same-orbit folding, and thus are not problematic.
 Since valence-one homotopy always decreases the Perron--Frobenius eigenvalue, the resulting irreducible topological representative $f_1\colon \mathcal{G}_1 \to \mathcal{G}_1$ has Perron--Frobenius eigenvalue $\lambda_1$ satisfying $\lambda_1 < \lambda$. \end{proof}

-\begin{rk} As in the original, the proof of \Cref{traintrackthm} provides in outline an algorithm that takes as input a topological representative of an irreducible outer automorphism and returns a train track map. \end{rk}
+\begin{rk} As in the original, the proof of \Cref{traintrackthm} provides in outline an algorithm that takes as input a topological representative of an irreducible outer automorphism and returns a train track map.
+To make it a true algorithm in general, one needs an ``oracle'' that can compute images of the various homomorphisms $f_e$ and $f_v$, compute products of elements in the vertex groups $\mathcal{G}_v$ and tell when two vertex group elements are equal. \end{rk}

 A \emph{reduction} for an outer automorphism $\varphi\in\out(\pi_1(\mathcal{G}))$ is a topological representative $f\colon \mathcal{G} \to \mathcal{G}$ which has no inessential valence-one vertices and no invariant forests but has a nontrivial invariant subgraph.
 If $\varphi$ has a reduction, then it is \emph{reducible}---i.e.~not irreducible.
-Let $F = A_1*\dotsb*A_n*F_k$ be a free product, represented as the fundamental group of a graph of groups $\mathbb{G}$ with trivial edge groups, where the $A_i$ are vertex groups of $\mathbb{G}$ and the ordinary fundamental group of $\mathbb{G}$ is free of rank $k$.
-For example the $A_i$ might be freely indecomposable and not infinite cyclic, in which case $\mathbb{G}$ is a \emph{Grushko splitting} of $F$.
+Let $F = A_1*\dotsb*A_n*F_k$ be a free product, represented as the fundamental group of a graph of groups $\mathbb{G}$ with trivial edge groups, vertex groups the $A_i$ and ordinary fundamental group free of rank $k$.
 Define the \emph{complexity} of $F$ relative to $\mathbb{G}$ to be the quantity $n + 2k - 1$.
-If $F'$ is a free factor of $F$ relative to this free product decomposition, we may define the complexity of $F'$ relative to $\mathbb{G}$ analogously.
-The final result of this section is the following characterization of reducibility for outer automorphisms $\varphi \in \out(F)$ represented on $\mathbb{G}$-marked graphs of groups.
+If $F'$ is a free factor of $F$ relative to $\mathbb{G}$ we may define the complexity of $F'$ relative to $\mathbb{G}$ analogously.
+The final result of this section is the following characterization of reducibility for outer automorphisms $\varphi$ represented on $\mathbb{G}$-marked graphs of groups with trivial edge groups.